design-first/system-runtime/README.md

 Monoco addons are located on the [/addons](./addons/) directory.
 You will find there all the systems that you can import.

-To do so, just copy and paste a system into the [/src/addons](./src/addons/) directory and build monoco:
+To compose a system with monoco core system, just copy and paste a system into the [/src/addons](./src/addons/) directory and build monoco:

 ```sh
 $ grunt build